spiffe/java-spiffe/README.md

 * replace `<n>` following the order of the `# List of Providers` in the master file.

 * replace the value of the custom property `ssl.spiffe.accept` with the Spiffe IDs of the workloads that are allowed to connect.
+If the property is not present or if it's empty, any spiffe id will be authorized.

 To pass your custom security properties file through the command line via system property when starting the JVM: